causality-group/causality-benchmark-data/README.md

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->
 <a name="readme-top"></a>
 <!--
-*** I'm using the README template at: https://github.com/othneildrew/Best-README-Template/blob/master/BLANK_README.md
+*** We're using the README template at: https://github.com/othneildrew/Best-README-Template/blob/master/BLANK_README.md -->
-*** Thanks for checking out the Best-README-Template.
-If you have a suggestion
-*** that would make this better, please fork the repo and create a pull request
-*** or simply open an issue with the tag "enhancement".
-*** Don't forget to give the project a star!
-*** Thanks again!
-Now go create something AMAZING! :D -->